Message Counter

 Blacklist Mode

-In the example shown above, we have set apollo to ignore (blacklist) the #test-channel-1 channel and any messages sent in that channel will not be counted.
+In the example shown above, we have set Apollo to ignore (blacklist) the #rules channel and any messages sent in that channel will not be counted.
 To add a channel to blacklist, just use the dropdown menu to select it.

 Whitelist Mode

-In the example shown above, we have set apollo to only count from the #test-channel-1 channel and any messages sent in that channel only be counted.
+In the example shown above, we have set Apollo to only count from the #general channel and any messages sent in that channel only be counted.
 To add a channel to whitelist, just use the dropdown menu to select it.

 This command lets you add or removes messages for a particular user or yourself.
 Note that this feature can only used by administrators of a server.